Lawrence Journal-World: History

-Though the Journal-World title came into existence in 1911, the paper dates itself to 1858, according to the volume number of the current masthead of the paper.
+Though the Journal-World title came into existence in 1911, the paper dates itself to 1858, according to the volume number of the current masthead.

-In 1891, Wilford Collins Simons moved to Lawrence and took over operations of the Lawrence Record under a three-month lease.
+In 1891, Wilford Collins Simons moved to Lawrence and took over the Lawrence Record operations under a three-month lease.
 The Lawrence World was first issued by Simons on March 2, 1892.

 In 1905, the World acquired the Lawrence Journal, and merged the Journal and World in 1911 after a fire destroyed the offices of the Journal.
 The Lawrence Daily Journal title dates back to 1880, but was a continuation of the Republican Daily Journal which dates back to at least 1869.
-The Republican Daily Journal appears to have been the successor via sale and/or consolidation of earlier Lawrence newspapers.
+The Republican Daily Journal appears to have been the successor via the sale and/or consolidation of earlier Lawrence newspapers.
 One of those papers dated to 1858; for years, the Journal-World claimed an 1858 founding date.

-Wilford Collins Simons served as editor from 1891 until his death in 1952.
+Wilford Collins Simons served as editor from 1891 until he died in 1952.
 He handed the paper to his son, Dolph Simons Sr., who in turn passed it to Dolph Simons Jr.

-In 2005, developers at the paper created the now-popular Django web framework.
+In 2005, developers at the paper released the now-popular Django web framework.

 In October 2010, the World Company, which owns the Lawrence Journal-World, sold some of its news media business to Internet and cable provider Knology for $165 million.
 The sale included 6 News, the Lawrence area's local television news channel.

 In 2014, the on-site printing of the newspaper ended, with printing moving to The Kansas City Star's production facility in Kansas City, Missouri.
 Production, editing, and administrative functions remained in Lawrence.